Hortensia Gelabert

-Hortensia Gelabert (? - 4 November 1958) was a Cuban-born actress who moved to Europe early in her career, most of which she built and sustained in Spain.
+Hortensia Gelabert (? – 4 November 1958) was a Cuban-born Actor who moved to Europe early in her career, most of which she built and sustained in Spain.
 Although she made her film debut as early as 1911, her public impact derived principally from her work as a stage actress.

 Early life

 Hortensia Gelabert was born on Cuba.
 At least one source gives her birth date as 29 December 1896 and her place of birth as the town of Trinidad, a coastal municipality on the south side of the island: other sources state that there is considerable uncertainty over when, and where on Cuba, she was born.
 She arrived in Spain in around 1910.

 Career

 She very soon made her cinema debut, shooting six movies between 1911 and 1924.
 These included "El Fantasma del Castillo" (1911: "The Phantom of the Castle") and "La Mano y Deuda Pagada" (1916: "The Hand and the Debt Paid") and "El talismán" (1917).
 After 1924, there would only be one more movie role.
 That came towards the end of her career in Spain, when in 1939 she appeared in a Sound film, "Los hijos de la noche" ("The Children of the Night"), a light-hearted comedy based on the stage-play of the same name by Adolfo Torrado and directed by another Cuban-Spanish artist, Benito Perojo, at the vast Cinecittà studios in Rome.

 However, her larger successes came from her work as a stage actress.
 In 1910 she appeared at Madrid's Comedia Theatre in the premier of Genio y figura, a three-act comedy about an aging seducer, by Carlos Arniches (and others).
 The next year she joined the María Guerrero theatre company, starring in a rapid succession of premiers that included El alcázar de las perlas (1911) by Francisco Villaespesa, El rey trovador (1911) by Eduardo Marquina, Primavera en otoño (1911) by Gregorio Martínez Sierra, Doña Desdenes (1912) by Manuel Linares Rivas, La marquesa Rosalinda (1912) by Ramón del Valle-Inclán and El delito (1915) by Luis Fernández Ardavín and the young Federico García Sanchiz.